 Help prevent fly-tipping

 Producers of waste may be liable to prosecution if someone else disposes of their waste illegally.
 Ensure you know how a waste collector intends to dispose of your waste.
 Ask if the person or company taking the waste away is a registered carrier and ask to see copy of their registration certificate.
 Take a note of the name of the collector and the vehicle's details.

 If you are in doubt about someone, check their details with the Environment Agency on 08708 506 506 and ask for an instant Waste Carrier Validation Check or check online Environment Agency Website.
 If they are not registered, refuse the service.

 To see related information go to the website Rightwasterightplace.com

-To see press articles which highlight the ongoing work of the Environmental Protection service go to the Chronicle of the 4 October 2015, the Chronicle of the 9 May 2016 and the Chronicle of the 6 January 2017, the Chronicle of the 16 November 2017 and the Chronicle of the 13 March 2018.
+To see press articles which highlight the ongoing work of the Environmental Protection service go to the Chronicle of the 4 October 2015, the Chronicle of the 9 May 2016, the Chronicle of the 6 January 2017, the Chronicle of the 16 November 2017 and the Chronicle of the 13 March 2018.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help everyone to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, contact: Environmental Protection service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, contact: Environmental Protection service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.